Shadowp2522/bp.markets.ingest/dukascopy/README.md

 **Advice:** For large selects, eg. a select ```"*/*"``` from 2005 until now: use output_dir (a hive).
 It will o/w likely choke on the merge.
 This is an edge case (select everything to a single parquet file) which we will not support atm.
 If it's really needed.
 For (very!) good reasons, drop me a line and i will see what i can do.
 A hive is the current solution for huge exports.

->```--omit-open-candles``` works fine on active trading days (when there is trading activity), but I still need to find an elegant solution for when markets are closed (e.g., during the weekend).
-For FX and indices, the last candles in the CSV on a Saturday are still Friday's candles, and these should be treated as closed.
-However, the current logic strips off the final candle by default, so running this on a Saturday incorrectly removes Friday's last candle across all lower timeframes.
-There's more to consider as well—such as the monthly timeframe when a month ends on a Friday.
-Another case is when considering the 1m (minute) timeframe.
-The 1m timeframe only has completed candles.
-And so on....
-I'm currently compiling all edge cases and working on a proper solution. **For now, if you are beta testing, use this flag with caution (when markets are closed).**
+>```--omit-open-candles``` **Inaccurate on Market Close:** The logic for omitting the final (open/incomplete) candle is currently based on simply stripping the last row.
+This is problematic when markets are closed (like FX over a weekend) because the last row might actually be a fully completed candle from the prior Friday. **For now, if you are beta testing, use this flag with caution (when markets are closed).**

 ---